 - Withholding Tax Allowance

 The Relocation Services Company home sale program remains non-taxable.
 Under this program, residences of transferees are purchased under a RSC supplier contract and then sold in a separate independent transaction.
 The cost of those residential sales will continue to be governed by IRS Revenue Rule 2005-74 and are not taxable income to employees.

-Additionally, expenses for extended HHG storage for employees assigned to OCONUS locations are tax exempt.
+Additionally, expenses for extended/non-temporary HHG storage for employees assigned to Outside the Continental United States (OCONUS) locations are tax exempt.
 Allowances for POV shipment to, from, and between a CONUS post of duty and an OCONUS post of duty, as well as POV shipment between OCONUS posts of duty, are also exempt from taxation.

-A mandatory 22% Federal Withholding Tax (FWT), applicable 6.2% FICA Tax and 1.45% Medicare Tax is withheld from all taxable entitlements and deposited with the Internal Revenue Service (IRS).
+A mandatory 22% Federal Income Tax Withholding (FITW), applicable 6.2% FICA Tax and 1.45% Medicare Tax is withheld from all taxable entitlements and deposited with the Internal Revenue Service (IRS).

 State and Local taxes are not withheld; consult with your local tax advisor to determine if your PCS wages are taxable under your state and local governments current regulations.

 The Relocation Income Tax Allowance (RITA) is available to offset the impact of taxes to all employees who incur taxable PCS entitlements after they receive their PCS W2 and file Federal, State and Local Taxes.
 See how to file a RITA claim here.
 Reimbursements are taxable to you in the calendar year that you receive them, not the year the expense is incurred.
 For the above taxable items, DFAS issues a PCS W-2 by January 31 following the year of reimbursement.